 You will always need content to be indexed and ranked on Google.

 You will always need links because Google uses links to pick out worthy sites from the cesspool of “too much content too little added value”

 You will always need to connect with influencers because they can help you achieve your goals faster.
 And the best way to connect with them is to help them first.

 Can you share what SEO practices that have become old and not have to do anymore?

 Don’t stuff keywords.
 You don’t need it as people won’t like it and will leave your site dejected.
 Google won’t like it as they have spam algorithms that hunt for such things.

 So you can’t win with stuffing keywords.
 Instead, write naturally and be mindful of On-page SEO best practices.

-Another technique is building PBN’s and trying to rank with them, I’m not saying that PBN’s don’t work (they do and I see them in my niche all the time) but if you’re a beginner you shouldn’t come near them with a ten-foot pole.
+Another technique is building PBN’s and trying to rank with them, I’m not saying that PBN’s don’t work (they do, and I see them in my niche all the time), but if you’re a beginner, you shouldn’t come near them with a ten-foot pole.

 It’s because if you’re a beginner and you never ranked sites before, and you never built links before that playing with PBN’s is just wasting your time.
 There are a million ways things can go south and your time is better spent on improving your content and getting links via email outreach.

-Any SEO tools do you recommend to a beginner blogger to rank well?
+SEO tools you recommend to the beginners?